hindu-comm/mail_stream_advaita-l/2017/02/advaitin_A_question_/61__shrImallalitAlAlitaH.md

 > Shruti emphasizes that 'Sat', Existence, the mūlakāraṇam, alone is Satyam.
 >

-​It is true that he is saying that the thing which doesn't change is satyam and others are anRRita.
+It is true that he is saying that the thing which doesn't change is satyam and others are anRRita.
 But, do you think that Mud, Gold, etc. are also satyam as is brahman?
 If not, then you have to accept that he is talking only of kArya and